-Curry Quinoa Salad Recipe – a quick satisfying salad perfect for a light lunch or dinner.
-It’s filling, but won’t weigh you down.
+A quick, satisfying salad perfect for a light lunch or dinner.
+This Curry Quinoa Salad recipe is filling, but won’t weigh you down.
 Easy to make ahead and perfectly portable in lunch boxes or toted along to potlucks and parties.
 Customize it with your favorite fruit, nuts, and seeds to make it your own.

 This Curry Quinoa Salad recipe comes from the new book, Vegan Weight Loss Manifesto by Zuzana Fajkusova and Nikki Lefler.
 Taking control of your health and thriving on a plant based diet is easy with the right tools and this book would be a great addition to your arsenal.
 It’s not just a cookbook, but an entire “8-week plan to change your mindset, lose weight and thrive.”
 You’ll find shopping lists, meal plans, fitness schedules, and even suggestions and instructions for lifestyle habits like meditation.
 If one of your goals in the new year is to get healthy (or healthier) you’ve gotta take a look at this book!

 Zuzana Fajkusova and Nikki Lefler are the founders of the blog, Active Vegetarian.
 There they share plant based recipes, fitness, nutrition, and lifestyle tips to help people take responsibility for their own health.

 The Vegan Weight Loss Manifesto is their new book that puts it all together, in an easy to understand and apply way, to make living your healthiest life a breeze.